EcstasyEngineer/conditioning-tools/README.md

    ```

 3. **Set up the database**:
    - SQLite is the default.
-Configure PostgreSQL if preferred by updating `config.ini`.
+Configure PostgreSQL if preferred by updating `.env`.

 4. **Run the Application**:
    ```bash